fastalgorithms/fmm3dbie/docs/install.rst

 On a Fedora/CentOS linux system, these dependencies can be installed as follows::

-  sudo yum install make gcc gcc-c++ gcc-gfortran libgomp
+  sudo yum install make gcc gcc-c++ gcc-gfortran libgomp openblas-devel

 .. _mac-inst: